ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 	</table>
 </figure>

 Most of components have [focus trackers](#using-the-focustracker-class) to keep up with the focus inside of them.
-Some components that host more children also use [focus cyclers](#using-the-focuscycler-class) and [keystroke handlers](#using-the-keystrokehandler-class) to allow users to navigate across them.
+Some components that host more children also use [focus cyclers](#using-the-focuscycler-class) and [keystroke handlers](#using-the-keystrokehandler-class) to help the user navigate across them.
 You can learn how to use them in the later chapters of this guide:

 - ["Implementing focusable UI components"](#implementing-focusable-ui-components),
 - ["Using the `FocusTracker` class"](#using-the-focustracker-class),